SOUTH AFRICAN SMALL HIVE BEETLES

 Expected Impact on Australia’s Native Stingless Bees

 The good news is that these South African beetles rarely seem to seriously damage Australian stingless native bee nests, as long as they are well sealed and intact.
 Many healthy stingless native bee hives from locations affected by the beetle near Sydney have been inspected.
-These included hives of varying strength from both Australian stingless bee genera, Tetragonula (previously called Trigona Why has their name been changed?) and Austroplebeia.
+These included hives of varying strength from both Australian stingless bee genera, Tetragonula (previously called Trigona) and Austroplebeia.
 No signs of South African Small Hive Beetle damage were seen in these hives.

 However, reports from Queensland show that these introduced beetles can be attracted in high numbers when a beekeeper is boxing or splitting a stingless bee hive.
 Great care should be taken to keep these beetles out of the hive until the bees have rebuilt all of their resin seals.
 Use a box design with no gaps in the joints and, after working on a hive, cover the box joints with tape.